 If you attempt to defraud your creditors or the bankruptcy system, the court will not reward you for it.
 If you have debts that result from fraud, false pretenses, or false representation, that debt may not be dischargeable.
 It is important to note that the court will not rule the debt to be non-dischargeable on their own.
 Your creditor will have to file a lawsuit within the bankruptcy proceeding in order to object to the debt being discharged.

-Debts that Aren't Listed on your Petition
+Debts That Aren’t Listed On Your Petition

 Before you can discharge a debt, you must give your creditors notice of your bankruptcy filing.
 That means listing the debt and the creditor that you owe in the asset schedule of your bankruptcy petition.
 The purpose of these schedules is to list all of your debts and to put your creditors on notice that their rights may be affected.
 If you fail to list the debt in your petition, the creditor will have no way of knowing of your intentions.
 That’s why any debt you fail to list on your petition is not dischargeable.

-Discuss Your Discharge Options with a Nevada Bankruptcy Attorney
+Discuss Your Discharge Options With A Nevada Bankruptcy Attorney

-These are only a few of the most common types of debt that are not dischargeable in bankruptcy.
+These are only a few of the most common types of debt that are not dischargeable in Las Vegas bankruptcy.
 Some other examples include certain property taxes, condominium dues, and even debts arising from a conviction for driving under the influence.
 The list of potentially non-dischargeable debt can be long, so it is important to discuss your options with an experienced attorney.
 If you are considering bankruptcy in Las Vegas, contact the Nevada bankruptcy attorneys at Vohwinkel Law today.
 You can count on their experience and guidance, and the initial consultation is free.